nagaao/luarpy/README.rst

 --------------

-Download the "gameInterface.rbxm" file as a template for your interface.
+Download the "gameInterface.rbxm" file from the releases as a template for your interface.
 Place this in StarterGui and ungroup it.

 You may customize this to your liking.

 Too lazy to follow?
 -------------------
-Download the "defaultTemplate.rbxl" file and modify everything to your needs.
+Download the "defaultTemplate.rbxl" file from the releases and modify everything to your needs.

 Contributing
 ============